hmRemi/skidlist/README.md

 - <b>Reason:</b> [Provide a clear and concise reason for inclusion]
 ```

-Replace `[List any known aliases]` with any known aliases of the individual, and `[Provide a clear and concise reason for inclusion]` with a brief but informative explanation for their inclusion.
+Replace `User` with their primary alias, `[List any known aliases]` with any known aliases of the individual, and `[Provide a clear and concise reason for inclusion]` with a brief yet informative justification for their inclusion

 4. Commit your changes with a descriptive message.
 5. Create a pull request (PR) from your forked repository to this main repository.